 assists with information processing

-supports human decision-making
+supports decision-making

 Artificial intelligence is already improving productivity in many types of work, especially tasks involving language, research, and information processing.